KxSystems/docs/docs/ml/automl/ug/advanced.md

 ## `crossValidationFunction/Argument`

-_Cross validation function and number of folds/percentage of data in validation set_
+_Cross-validation function and number of folds/percentage of data in validation set_

 `crossValidationFunction` is the name of the cross-validation function to apply as a symbol and `crossValidationArgument` is the associated argument – either the number of folds to apply or the percentage of data in the validation set.